I'm happy to announce that the PAPERBACK version of my latest book, THE FROZEN HOURS, is now listed in the "SHOP" page.

 I am very proud that my latest book, "The Frozen Hours", has been awarded this year's "William Young Boyd Award", from the American Library Association.
 This is the third time they've given me this award, which is amazing to me.
 And, I deeply appreciate the honor.
 This marks the third bit of recognition "The Frozen Hours" has received (see below) which is extremely gratifying, for a book that felt to me (as I was writing it) to be as personal and in some ways difficult, as anything I've done.
 To have both the military and the public offer appreciation is extraordinary to me.
 Thank you!

 On that note, I am extremely proud to mention that the Marine Corps Heritage Foundation chose "The Frozen Hours" to receive this year's "James Webb Award", for outstanding fiction.
 The award was presented at their annual Awards Gala on April 28, at the National Museum of the Marines Corps at Quantico.
 I was stunned to receive word of this, and am extremely grateful to the Marine Corps for recognizing my work!

 Please note the email link in the upper right corner- "firstname.lastname@example.org" I look forward to hearing from you, whether input (or criticism) of any of my work, or just a friendly hello.
 I promise, I read every email you send, and I respond to as many as I can (even the grumpy ones).
 It might take me a little while, but if possible, you’ll hear from me.
 And I promise, there is no assistant answering my mail, under my name.
 I’m amazed that so many people assume I don’t actually answer my own mail.
 It’s really me, honest.

-My best wishes to you all for a healthy and happy holidays!
+Again, my best wishes to you all for a healthy and happy New Year!